Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 For example, let’s say you are selling a cream in France called ‘Avène Tolérance Extrême Cream.’

-Now, if you leave the name as is, only the buyers that are familiar with Avène or have researched the brand will recognize this product.
+Now, if you leave the name as is, only the buyers who are familiar with Avène or have researched the brand will recognize this product.
 Others may not click on the Shopping Ad with that title.

 But, let’s consider naming it ‘Avène Tolérance Extrême – Moisturizer for Sensitive Skin, 50ml.’